 How does PCH Treatment Center differ from a traditional residential treatment center?

 A Residential Treatment Program provides psychological treatment, care, and supervision within a residence house.
-At PCH Treatment Center we provide a peaceful and comfortable residence for our clients who then walk or be safely transported to our nearby stand-alone treatment facility.
+At PCH Treatment Center we provide a peaceful and comfortable residence for our clients who then walk or are safely transported to our nearby stand-alone treatment clinic.

-Because we do not provide treatment at our residence, we are not a traditional residential treatment center.
+Because we do not provide treatment within our residences, we are not a traditional residential treatment center.
 The State of California Community Care and Licensing Division has evaluated PCH’s Grandview Residence and found it to be in full compliance with all regulations.
 Thus, our residence has received an exemption from licensing (because care and treatment are not offered at the residence).
 However, we strongly prefer our model of treatment over more traditional models.
-Instead of sleeping, working, learning, eating, and relaxing in one environment, our model of living in one environment and receiving services in another more efficiently mimics “real world” scenarios.
+Instead of sleeping, working, learning, eating, and then receiving therapeutic services in the same environment, our model of living in one environment and receiving services in another more effectively mimics “real world” scenarios.